OysterKing/Final-Year-Project/README.md

 07/02/16:
 Added a router button that allows users to add a router for the purposes of running dnsmasq.
 This router doesn't have its traffic captured via tcpdump.
 Also removed the dpkt parser and replaced with scapy.
 Added code to capture traffic on all router interfaces.

+08/02/16:
+Changed the pcapReader to use scapy instead of dpkt.
+I can now parse all kinds of packets but I need to figure out a better way of timing them.